 Level of claustrophobia: If you are looking to save a little money and you aren’t at all claustrophobic, an inner room is probably a good option for you.
 You get all the benefits of the cruise, without the high ticket price.
 Really how much time are you going to spend in your room anyway?
 If the answer to that question is “a lot”, then we’d recommend steering away from an inner room and trying to get a room with a porthole, balcony or multi-rooms.

 Occupants of the room: Sharing your room with multiple family members?
 Either look into the price for two rooms or entertain the idea of a multi-room suite.
-The last thing you want to do is crawl over your teenage daughter’s pull-out bed covered in the five dinner dresses on which she can’t decide.
+The last thing you want to do is crawl over your teenage daughter’s pull-out bed covered in the five dinner dresses between which she can’t decide.
 Also a benefit of some larger rooms: multiple bathrooms.